emotion-analysis-project/SemEval2025-Task11/README.md

  -->

-The table below shows the languages of the different datasets, their sizes and the release status of their pilot samples, training, and development (dev) sets.
-Note that ✓ means released and can be found in the data folder.
-Please note that some languages include the Disgust class, while others do not.

 ## Supported Languages and Tracks

+The table below outlines the supported languages and their availability across the different tracks in the shared task.

 | No. | Language                                                  | Code | Track 1 | Track 2 | Track 3 |
 |-----|-----------------------------------------------------------|------|---------|---------|---------|